SalesConnection/Caction-Support/docs/Forgot_Password.md

        <img src="img/Reset_Password_Using_Email_In_App_Result.png" alt="Reset Passsword Using Email in App Result" width="280" height="550">
      </p><br>

+ If you dont' know how to login by Using Email in App, please click here: "https://salesconnection.github.io/Sales-Connection-Support/Login.html#section3"

 ## I tried to click forget password and entered my email/phone number, but I didn’t receive reset password email, how?
 <aside>